Utkarsh7588/book-review/README.md

 4. **Search**: Text index is created on book title and author for efficient searching.
 5. **Reviews**: One review per user per book is enforced using a compound index.
 6. **Rating System**: Average rating is automatically calculated and updated when reviews are added/modified/deleted.
+7. **Caching**: Redis is used to cache GET responses for books and search endpoints.
+8. **Rate Limiting**: Redis is used to limit the number of requests per IP.

 ## Error Handling